ytJansbon/logger/README.md

 # logger
-An asynchronous log module that supports automatic sharding by time and file size.
+An asynchronous log module that supports automatic sharding by date for file size.